 More Inspiration: Check out This Old House for examples of both spacious and cozy window seats.

-If Harry Potter isn’t living in the cramped area under your stairs, you can turn that space into a better-utilized storage area (first, you may want to consider making a themed room for your kids.)
+If Harry Potter isn’t living in the cramped area under your stairs, you can turn that space into a better-utilized storage area (but first, you may want to consider making a themed room for your kids.)